You want smart political talk without the meltdowns?

 Four and a half years, the Department of Justice has been investigating Mr. Biden, an investigation run by David Weiss, an investigation that limited the number of witnesses agents could interview.

-An investigation that curtailed attempts to interview Mr. Biden by giving the transit team a secret a heads up.
+An investigation that curtailed attempts to interview Mr. Biden by giving the Transits Team Secretary a heads up.

-Actually, I can only bring charges in my U.S. attorney's district, the District of Delaware.
+23 days later, June 30th, he told this committee, actually, I can only bring charges in my U.S. Attorney's District, the District of Delaware.

 Rather, I've had discussions with the Department of Justice.